 Now you can have a highly trained therapist come to you instead of driving long distances to reach an expert with advanced training.
 Internet and telephone security is stronger than ever before.
 Broadband technology now makes it possible to easily and affordably access real time video conferencing.
 This is particularly helpful if you have limited time on your schedule or are unable to travel to meet your therapist.

-Specialized therapy, particularly in the areas of sexuality, addiction, learning disorders, and personality disorders, such as narcissism, can often only be found in major metropolitan areas.
+Specialized therapy, particularly in the areas of sexuality, compulsions, obsessions, learning disorders, and personality disorders, such as narcissism, can often only be found in major metropolitan areas.
 If you live in the regional surroundings, a rural area or a foreign country you can now access experts through these methods.
 Clients who value their privacy who do not want to access local services out of this concern may also benefit from these therapeutic modalities.